A boxer’s stance is the foundation upon which everything is built.

 Personally, I like to have my hands up high, but not right beside my face.

-If they’re slightly extended in front, then I can utilise all defensive techniques (slip, parry, block, duck and roll) and I don’t just automatically cover up whenever I see a fist heading my way.
+If they’re slightly extended in front, then I can utilize all defensive techniques (slip, parry, block, duck and roll) and I don’t just automatically cover up whenever I see a fist heading my way.

 Even if you think you’ve got a tight and solid stance, you should run through the above fundamentals in front of a mirror to make sure you’re not missing anything important.